 S: The subject is the concern of the practitioner of the skill.

 S: So, medicine is not looking out for itself.
 It’s looking out for the body.
 Horsemanship is about horses not horsemanship itself.
 The rulers are concerned with the subjects, not for themselves.
 So, with all that you can say that any art is focused on the welfare of the weaker, not the stronger.
 The physician makes prescriptions for the patient, not himself.
-He’s a ruler of the human body and not just a money maker.
+He’s a ruler of the human body & not just a money maker.
 The pilot is making orders to the sailors for their own interests, not just himself.

 T: I’m not buying that argument.
-Most rulers never even think of their subject, much less enact laws for the good of the subjects.
+Most rulers never even think of their subjects, much less enact laws for the good of the subjects.
 The just man always loses out to the unjust.
 Privately, an unjust man will always fuck over a just man in business.
-Publicly, an unjust man will skip out on his taxes and a just man will pay them.
-The just man will always come out on top.
-The unjust will get all the public benefits from the government and the just will get none.
-When they get into office – a just man will neglect his affairs and other bad shit happens to him.
+Publicly, an unjust man will skip out on his taxes & a just man will pay them.
+The unjust man will always come out on top.
+The unjust will get all the public benefits from the government & the just will get none.
+When they get into office – a just man will neglect his affairs & other bad shit happens to him.
 His friends will get pissed off because he won’t do them favors.
 An unjust man will neglect his office for his own affairs.
 He’ll do all kinds of corrupt favors for his friends.
 The just man is always fucked over while the unjust will be rolling in cash.
 People abhor injustice because they are afraid of being on the business end of it, not because they refuse to behave in an unjust manner.

 S: I don’t really agree with that.
 You will find unjust men committing all sorts of crimes but I don’t think that injustice is necessarily superior to justice.
 Your view of the ruler is not really one of a ruler.
 It’s a man looking over a banquet just as he’s about to tuck in.
 The art of a shepherd is not looking at the sheep to see which one he’s going to eat.
 He’s taking care of the sheep, not himself.
 You yourself we talking about a ruler only ruling when he’s performing his job without mistake.
 When he errs, he’s not being a ruler.
 When he’s looking of ways to bilk his people then, he’s not really being a ruler.